tjd1234/cmpt135spring2024/obsidian/135website2024/Calculating large powers.md

 }
 ```

 While the source code is shorter than `power_iter`, it's probably a little less efficient since each call to `power_recur` uses extra time and [[stack memory|call stack]] memory.
-## Performance of the Obvious Approach
+### Performance of the Basic Approach
-For both the iterative and recursive versions of the obvious approach, we can estimate the efficiency as follows:
+For both the iterative and recursive versions of the basic approach, we can estimate the efficiency as follows:

 - $a^2 = a \cdot a$ does 1 multiplication
 - $a^3 = a \cdot a \cdot a$ does 2 multiplications